itsabhishek2003/movie-recommendation-system/README.md

 # Movie Recommender System

 This project is a movie recommender system built using the TMDB 6000 dataset from Kaggle.
-The system recommends movies based on user input, leveraging Natural Language Processing (NLP) techniques and a cosine similarity algorithm to find and suggest similar movies.
+The system recommends movies based on user input, leveraging text preprocessing techniques and a cosine similarity algorithm to find and suggest similar movies.
 The project is divided into two main components: the backend for data processing and machine learning, and the frontend for user interaction using Streamlit.

 ## Project Structure